 It normally comes in with 20km of actual groomed Pistes and (apparently) a lot of off-piste options, but when I arrived, there were tons and tons of slope and lift closures that really limited the experience I was trying to have.

 Driving up to the main slope area was super intimidating.
 I have never driven up a road that made me feel like a small mistake would send me flying off into a freezing fjord…but that’s just how Narvik rolls.
-On a sidenote, I drove right by a Russian Yacht that was on house arrest so I got a good loud laugh in my car when that happened.
+On a sidenote, I drove right by a Russian Yacht that was on house arrest so I got a good loud laugh in my car when I was told about it later.

 There are several places to park…but since basically nobody was out during this day, we ended up parking for free at the Gondolen parking lot.
 This was pretty much directly next to both the mountain “base” and the primary cable car/gondola to the upper mountain.
 Since I was traveling for work, I had to rent a board and bindings at the lodge; however, it was pretty reasonable at around 400NOK for the day.